-Best Interests Duty Mortgage Brokers – Working In Your Best Interest
+Best Interest Duty Mortgage Brokers – Working in Your Best Interest

 Have you ever worried about whether or not you can trust a mortgage broker?
 If so, you’re not alone, but that doesn’t have to be the case.
 In May 2020, the Australian Securities and Investment Commission (ASIC) announced that reforms were coming to the National Consumer Credit Protection Act 2009 which regulates the mortgage broking industry in Australia.
 These reforms, known as ‘Best Interests Duty,’ have been put in place to protect borrowers and offer greater reassurance that their ‘best interests’ are always being cared for.

 What is The ‘Best Interests Duty Mortgage Brokers’?

 The ‘Best Interests Duty for mortgage brokers’ is a regulatory guide for Australian mortgage brokers and credit licensees.
 It is composed of two central principles:

 1. That mortgage brokers should always act in the best interests of consumers.

 2. That mortgage brokers prioritise consumer interests when providing credit assistance.

 Collectively, these are referred to as the ‘Best Interest Duty’.
 According to the official regulations, the aim of ‘Best Interests Duty’ is to “give statutory recognition to consumers’ expectations”.
 In other words, borrowers expect that mortgage brokers will always act in their best interests, and now there are legal ramifications if a mortgage broker fails to do so.